The swath of grassy humps known as the Mima Mounds Natural Area Preserve spins a mystery as yet without an ending.

 The hummocks have starred in their own geological whodunit — or, perhaps, whatdunit — ever since Capt.
 Charles Wilkes, leader of the U.S. Exploring Expedition that charted the Northwest, happened upon them in the mid-1800s.
 Wilkes thought they might be Native American burial sites, but he found only earth inside.
 Geologists and others have since developed several dozen hypotheses, including glacial freeze-and-thaw cycles, erosion, the interplay between wind and vegetation, an earthquake or two, a tsunami, and perhaps a volcanic eruption.

 Among the other theories: gravel, stones, and soil that washed upon a melting ice-age glacier may have collected in pits called "suncups."
 As the ice melted, the sediment pits settled in mounds.
 Alternatively, there is a nice, mathematically elegant theory that says that earthquakes sent shockwaves through the soil and moved the earth into mounds wherever the peak waves intersected.
-Or possibly the mounds are deposits from sediment-rich floods that formed a glacially dammed lake.
+Or possibly the mounds may be deposits from sediment-rich floods that formed a glacially dammed lake.
 Some believe the mounds come from sediments deposited where water worked its way around vegetation.
 On and on it goes, with geology, animal, and man all still contenders for the creation of the mounds.

 You can be visit at Mima Mounds Natural Area Preserve, Capitol State Fores,t in Thurston County, Washington.
 The phenomenon is a designated National Natural Landmark.